 Permit me to toss into this mix these two definitional observations.
 Web developers typically use authoring tools and evaluation tools to create web content.
 People (a.k.a. “users”) use web browsers, media players, assistive technologies, or other “user agents” to obtain and interact with the content.

-I mention this because you need to appreciate that there is no one-size-fits-all solution to the puzzle of optimal accessibility.
+I mention this because you need to appreciate that there is no one-size-fits-all solution.
+Not even one for the puzzle of optimal accessibility.
 This fact of life is reflected by WCAG.

-It’s also why WCAG presents the meeting of guidelines—rather than applying specific technical methods for altering the framework of a website—as the best means for achieving accessibility.
+WCAG presents the meeting of guidelines, as the best means for achieving accessibility.
+Rather than applying specific technical methods for altering the framework of a website.
 This distinction is very important.

-Please bear in mind that, ultimately, your website will be perceivable, operable, understandable, and robust if you all the pieces placed between you and the user interact successfully.
+Please bear in mind that, ultimately, your website will be perceivable, operable, understandable, and robust.
+That is if all the pieces placed between you and the user interact successfully.
 And to a large degree whether that can occur depends on how well you meet the WCAG.

-If your heart is set on using a scan tool to assess your website’s accessibility and to then use the results of that evaluation as the basis for a plan of action, I won’t stop you.
-Just do so knowing that the results may or may not be reliable and that they are unlikely to be replicated by any other scan tool.
+If your heart is set on using a scan tool to assess your website’s accessibility.
+And to then use the results of that evaluation as the basis for a plan of action, I won’t stop you.
+Just do so knowing that the results may or may not be reliable.
+Additionally, be aware that they are unlikely to be replicated by any other scan tool.

 If you’re prepared to responsibly use scanning tools for testing your site, you can find a list of tools in the WordPress Handbook.

-Still, to my way of thinking, WCAG is therefore the best resource you can lay hands on as you start trying to identify what your site needs to be considered truly accessible.
+Still, to my way of thinking, WCAG is the best resource.
+It’s the best one you can lay hands on as you start trying to identify what your site needs to be considered truly accessible.

 Would you like to learn more about those guidelines and kick around some ideas for complying with them?
 Then please drop me a line at [email protected]